andrewbearsley/lacework-aws-awls-existingvpc-tf/README.md

 This script will:
 - Check for required AWS environment variables
-- List available VPCs and auto-select if only one exists
+- List available VPCs for your AWS account
-- Display subnets for your selected VPC
+- List subnets for the VPC
-- Show security groups with HTTPS egress status
-- Auto-select security groups if only one exists
+- List security groups for the subnet
-- Verify security group rules for outbound HTTPS access
+- Verify security group for outbound HTTPS access
-- Provide the exact values to update in `terraform/terraform.tfvars`
+- Provide the values for you to update in `terraform/terraform.tfvars`

 ### Option 2: Manual AWS CLI Commands

-Alternatively, you can manually identify your existing resources using these AWS CLI commands:
+Manually identify your existing AWS VPC, Subnet and Security Group resources using these AWS CLI commands:

 ### 1. List VPCs in a region